-Here, we’ll take a look at some of the best free woodworking design software options to help you come up with an innovative idea and get your fine craftsmanship out into the world.
+In this quick roundup, you’ll learn some of the best free woodworking design software to help you come up with an innovative idea and get your fine craftsmanship out into the world.

 SketchUp has several versions available, including a free one for personal use.
 While not as fully functional as the paid versions, the free option is still a great tool for woodworking design purposes.

 It uses a web-based platform to give you basic design features and comes with 10GB of cloud storage to build a library of your ideas.
 You can only do 3D modeling in the free version, but that’s perfect for furniture and other woodworking projects.

 If you just need a basic drawing design software to hash out some of your ideas, Inkscape is a good way to go.
 This tool is simple to use, and the free version (invalid) gives you an extremely capable design platform.

 The only downside is that it’s limited strictly to 2D designs so you won’t be able to get wrap-around views or any of the other benefits that come with a typical 3D program.
 Even so, it’s still effective and easy to use.